What is Cluster Feeding?

 Breasts are the original pacifier.
 If your baby uses you to comfort nurse, you have a few options.
 You can sit/lay and nurse baby, wear your baby and nurse, or give your baby a fake plastic pacifier if he will take one.

 It may be easier for dad to comfort baby if your baby can't see or smell you (or your boobs) in the room.
-It may also help if your baby is wrapped in a shirt you wore the day before or if you drape it over dad's shoulder and have baby rest against it.
+It may also help if your baby is wrapped in a shirt you wore the day before or if you drape it over dad's shoulder and have the baby rest against it.
 Dad and baby need to work together and find their rhythm; after a good feeding, they should be left for a bit to do so.

-It can be frustrating for mom to hear her baby cry and not run over and instantly fix everything, but it can frustrate dad also not to be as easily able to comfort his baby.
+It can be frustrating for mom to hear her baby cry and not run over and instantly fix everything, but it can frustrate dad not to be as easily able to comfort his baby.
 Give it time.